Fratton Park: Description

 The current South Stand has two tiers and was opened on 29 August 1925 and is currently the oldest stand in Fratton Park.
 It replaced an earlier and smaller South Stand (known as The Grand Stand) that existed on the site between 1899 and 1925.
 The current 1925 South Stand was designed by the famed Scottish architect Archibald Leitch.
-The entrance to the South Stand is in Frogmore Road and is notable for its mock Tudor façade, which is a remnant of a grand mock Tudor pavilion structure - with a clock tower - that previously occupied the site from 1905 before the current South Stand was built in 1925.
+The entrance to the South Stand is in Frogmore Road and is notable for its mock Tudor façade, which is a remnant of a grand mock Tudor pavilion structure, with a clock tower, that previously occupied the site from 1905 before the current South Stand was built in 1925.

 At the eastern end of Fratton Park is the Milton End, the smallest stand.
-The original Milton End was built in 1905 and was known as the Spion Kop, and was enlarged to its current size in 1949.
+The original Milton End was known as the Spion Kop, and was enlarged to its current size in 1949.
 Infamously, the Milton End was the only roofless stand in the Premier League, before a roof was added before the 2007–08 season.
 The Milton End is used by visiting 'away' supporters, with turnstiles in an alleyway named Specks Lane, directly behind the Milton End.

-At the western end of Fratton Park is the single tier 4,500 seat Fratton End, which first opened on 31 October 1997 and is the newest and tallest stand in Fratton Park.
+At the western end of Fratton Park is the single tier 4,750 seat Fratton End, which first opened on 31 October 1997 and is the newest and tallest stand in Fratton Park.
 The Fratton End also had an official opening ceremony on 4 April 1998, timed to coincide with a home match that was one day before the centennial anniversary of Portsmouth F.C. on 5 April 1998.
-The current Fratton End replaced an earlier two-tier Fratton End built in 1956, which had its upper tier demolished in 1986 for structural reasons.
-The remaining lower tier of the Fratton End was demolished eleven seasons later in 1997 to clear the land for the building of the current Fratton End stand in 1997.
+The current Fratton End replaced an earlier two-tier Fratton End built in 1956, which had its upper tier condemned in 1986, for structural reasons, with the upper tier being demolished in the summer of 1988, leaving a significantly smaller terrace behind the goal.
+The remaining lower tier of the Fratton End was demolished nine seasons later in 1997 to clear the land for the building of the current Fratton End stand in 1997.
 The Fratton End turnstiles are accessed from Frogmore Road.